 The Essex Law Clinic is now open for applications for membership for the new academic year.
 In response to the Coronavirus pandemic we have moved a lot of our activities online.
 We are therefore able to operate at full capacity in the new academic year and are hoping to welcome new members whether they intend to study on campus or from home.
 We are looking to expand numbers while at the same time ensuring that members have the commitment to client service that our clients deserve.

 As a result, all who want to become Clinic volunteers (see below for entry to the clinical module) will first spend a year as Bronze Members being trained and largely engaging in non-client face working (such as various public legal education projects, law reform, and legal campaigning) to show (via a portfolio of undertaken activities) that they have what it takes to undertake client work as a Silver Member.
 This means that those who are entering the Clinic in the final year of an Essex undergraduate law degree (even if this is also their first or second year at Essex) may only ever undertake non-client facing clinic work as Bronze Members.
-However, if you are at Essex as part of the Law Degree Transfer Programme or on a postgraduate degree course and already have a law degree, you may be allowed to move directly into being a Silver Member depending on your performance during the interview.
+However, if you are at Essex as part of the Law Degree Transfer Programme or on a postgraduate degree course and already have a law degree, you may be allowed to move directly into being a Silver Member depending on your performance during an interview.
+If you are in this position and wish to apply as a “direct entry”, follow the instructions below.
+The form, deadline and outcome date are the same but please include ‘Direct entry Clinic application’ in the subject line of the e-mail.

 Finally, please note that the above information about applying to the Law Clinic does not apply to existing Clinic members, though if you are in your final year, you might want to build on your clinical experience by enrolling on LW352 Legal Ethics and Justice in order to explore issues of ethics and justice which arise in clinical cases and in legal practice.
 Again, further information about this module is available on the module directory here.